jsteenkamp/rrgql/README.md

 Prototyping with [React](http://facebook.github.io/react/), [Redux](http://redux.js.org/), and [GraphQL](http://graphql.org/) using [Apollo](http://dev.apollodata.com/).

-Current requirement is for desktop web browsers for data visualisation applications so design is intended for small screens or mobile devices.
+Current requirement is for desktop web browsers for data visualisation applications so design is not intended for small screens or mobile devices.

 [Demo](https://rrgql.jsx.nz)